LukioTools/trioprint/README.md

 The codebase is currently kinda messy — refactoring is in progress.

 A custom debug interface should be added to make debugging easier via serial and web interface.
 Currently, it's just Serial prints...

+Compress the main user interface always to keep memory usage down.
+In web serve code correct headers are sent always.

 ## Dependencies
 - [ESP32 Arduino Core](https://github.com/espressif/arduino-esp32): Required for ESP32 development.